Instruction Anchor: Dissecting the Mechanistic Dynamics of Modality Arbitration: Ablation Studies and Robustness Analysis

 \section{Ablation Studies and Robustness Analysis}

-To verify the validity of our diagnostic framework and the robustness of the Signal Extraction Operator $\Phi_m$ defined in \S\ref{sec:crucial_method}, we conduct a series of ablation experiments on our key methodological choices using attention blocking and amplifying.
-Results are summarized in Fig.~\ref{fig:header_ver_ablation}.
+To verify the validity and robustness of our diagnostic framework, we conduct a series of ablation experiments on the key readout function $S_m$ in Eq.~(\ref{eq:s_l_m}) in Apdx.~\ref{supp:readout_function} and the the amplifying coefficient in Apdx.~\ref{supp:amplifying_cofficient}.